 - 1. Attach the template securely to the mounting surface. - 2.
-Cut out the shaded area of the template referred to as the 'Panel Cutout Area.'
+Cut out the shaded area of the template referred to as the "Panel Cutout Area."
 To maintain the flatness of the mounting surface, CTC recommends that you cut out the Panel Cutout Area rather than punch it out. - 3.
 Drill the appropriate number of 0.23-inch diameter mounting holes as seen on the template.
 Once again, you should be careful to protect the flatness of the surface. - 4.
 Debur the cutout area and the drill holes. - 5.
-Ensure that the mounting surface has remained flat and that the panel surface is clean and free of foreign materials.
+Ensure that the mounting surface has remained flat and that the panel surface is clean and free of foreign materials. - 6.
+See PowerStation Dimensional Drawings on page 101 in Appendix A for the depth and port dimensions of your PowerStation.
+Use these dimensions to customize the mounting of your unit.